Evidence for Nonlinear Gluon Effects in QCD and their $A$ Dependence at STAR: Abstract

 \section{Abstract}

 The STAR Collaboration reports measurements of back-to-back azimuthal correlations of di-$\pi^0$s produced at forward pseudorapidities ($2.6<\eta<4.0$) in $p$+$p$, $p+$Al, and $p+$Au collisions at a center-of-mass energy of 200 GeV.
 We observe a clear suppression of the correlated yields of back-to-back $\pi^0$ pairs in $p+$Al and $p+$Au collisions compared to the $p$+$p$ data.
-The observed suppression of back-to-back pairs as a function of event activity and transverse momentum suggests nonlinear gluon dynamics arising at high parton densities.
+The observed suppression of back-to-back pairs as a function of transverse momentum suggests nonlinear gluon dynamics arising at high parton densities.
 The larger suppression found in $p+$Au relative to $p+$Al collisions exhibits a dependence of the saturation scale, $Q_s^2$, on the mass number, $A$.
-The suppression in high-activity $p+$Au collisions is consistent with theoretical predictions including gluon saturation effects.
+A linear scaling of the suppression with $A^{1/3}$ is observed with a slope of $-0.09$ $\pm$ $0.01$.

 The quest to understand quantum chromodynamics (QCD) processes in cold nuclear matter has in the last years revolved around the following questions: Can we experimentally find evidence for a novel universal regime of nonlinear QCD dynamics in nuclei?
 What is the role of saturated strong gluon fields?
 And what are the degrees of freedom in this high gluon density regime?
 These questions have motivated and continue to motivate theoretical efforts and experiments at facilities worldwide.